 If you are considering the addition of an elevator to your home, you may wonder how the installation process works.
 Whether new construction or renovation, your construction team will focus on these four main parts during the installation of a residential elevator: the hoistway, the machine room, the structure, and the elevator car.
 The space needed to house these elements should be considered when choosing a residential elevator.

 1. Elevator Hoistway

-Think of the elevator shaft or hoistway as a vertical hallway within the home.
-Instead of the hallway connecting rooms, it is connecting floors.
-The hoistway contains three parts:
+What is an elevator hoistway?
+Think of the elevator hoistway or shaft as a vertical hallway within the home.
+Instead of the hallway connecting rooms, it connects floors, with an elevator hoistway door on each floor for access.

 - The pit, which is the space below the lowest landing that allows the elevator floor to become flush with the lowest landing floor.

 - The travel, which is the distance from the lowest floor to the uppermost floor.

 - The overhead, which is the amount of space required for the elevator to level up to the uppermost floor, and maintain adequate clearance above the car to the ceiling of the shaft.

 The elevator shaft must be structurally sound so that it can support the weight and other forces that the elevator structure places on it.
 Once the structural inspection is done, the shaft will be finished, usually with drywall, and then painted.

 If you do not feel you have space for a hoistway, there are options like the Symmetry Shaftless Home Elevator you may want to consider.